rajaramsrinivas/GetNSEStockPrice/README.md

 #GetNSEStockPrice
-Simple python library that consumes HTTP REST data of sttock prices provided by Google and Yahoo Finance APIs Can be used both as a library as well as a command line tool
+Simple python library that consumes HTTP REST data of sttock prices provided by Google and Yahoo Finance APIs.
+Can be used both as a library as well as a command line tool

+To receive email alerts in case of failures, use the config file config.py to setup SMTP server credentials.

 - Rajaram, May 2016
 - License: GPL v2